noahbenson/cortex-annotate/config/README.md

     sub = target['subject']
     # We also need to know the hemisphere name.
     h = target['Hemisphere'].lower()
-    # Get the subject's cache-path; this is tracked by neuropythy.
-    subpath = sub.pseudo_path.cache_path
-    # Possibly, this atlas has already been applied to this subject; if so, we
-    # don't need to (re-)run neuropythy's atlas command (which applies the atlas
-    # to the subject and saves it as a file).
-    wangpath = os.path.join(subpath, 'surf', f'{h}.wang15_mplbl.mgz')
-    if not os.path.isfile(wangpath):
-        # Make sure the fsaverage-alignment has already been loaded into cache;
-        # because the atlas command operates on the filesystem while the subject
+    # The NSD includes the wang15 atlas in the FreeSurfer directory's label
-        # and cache path load things lazily, we need to make sure these have
-        # already been downloaded before we run the command.
-        sub.hemis['lh'].surface('fsaverage')
-        sub.hemis['rh'].surface('fsaverage')
-        # Now run the atlas command.
-        nycmd.atlas.main(["-awang15", "-fmgz", subpath])
-    # Load and return the file.
-    return ny.load(wangpath)
+    # subdirectory (the file uses the name Kastner2015).
+    return sub.load('label', h + '.Kastner2015.mgz')
   # The 'cortex' key in the target data is for the cortical surface object,
   # which is managed and loaded by neuropythy from the subject's FreeSurfer
   # object.
 Note that the 'cortex' entry is like the 'subject' entry in that it
   # is compiled into a function whose only parameter is a dict object called
   # `target`, but because it is farther down in the target section, the `target`
-  # parameter will contain entries for 'Subject ID', 'subject', and 'Hemisphere'
+  # parameter will contain entries for 'Subject ID', 'subject', 'Hemisphere',
-  # from the sections above.
+  # and 'wang15' from the sections above.
   cortex: |
     # Extract the subject object and the hsmisphere name.
     sub = target['subject']
     h = target['Hemisphere'].lower()
     # Load retinotopic mapping data from the label directory, where these data
     # are stored on the NSD repository.
-    label_path = nsd_path.subpath('freesurfer', sid, 'label')
+We get the pRF filenames from the
+    # nsd_prf_files dictionary that is defined in the init section (see above).
     props = {
-        k: ny.load(label_path.subpath(f'{h}.{filename}'))
+        k: sub.load('label', f'{h}.{filename}')
         for (k,filename) in nsd_prf_files.items()}
     # Convert the polar angle into Neuropythy's "visual" format (i.e., 0 degrees
     # is the upper vertical meridian, 90 degrees is the right horizontal
     # meridian, and -90 degrees is the left horizontal meridian.
     ang = props['polar_angle']
-    props['polar_angle'] = np.mod(90 - ang + 180, 360) - 180
+    props['polar_angle'] = np.mod((90 - ang) + 180, 360) - 180
     # Add the Wang et al. (2015) atlas, loaded in the above 'wang15' section.
     props['wang15'] = target['wang15']
     # Grab the appropriate coretx/hemisphere object.